It is relatively easy to confuse these two reading genres. They seem virtually identical at first glance.

 Science fiction explores what is possible, though improbable, in the real world.
 Space flight, genetic engineering, and even far-fetched concepts such as aliens are all believable concepts that frequent science fiction.

 Fantasy explores what is impossible.
-In these sorts of narratives, the theoretical concepts of complex magic or talking animals can be described.
+In these sorts of narratives, authors can integrate theoretical concepts into the story, such as complex magic or talking animals.
 Even though these creative notions could never genuinely exist, they can exist within the realm of fantasy.

 This complication is explained further under the section Can A Literary Work Be Considered Both Science Fiction and Fantasy?

 Compliance with the laws that govern the universe is another significant classification aspect.

 Science fiction strictly adheres to the laws of nature.
 Every scientific or technological innovation must follow the inherent rules of the world without fail.